rcalandrelli/HiCtool/tutorial/normalization-yaffe-tanay.md

 ### 3.3.
 Visualizing the Pearson correlation matrix

-This part is to plot the heatmap of the Person correlation matrix derived from the O/E matrix.
-The input file ``HiCtool_chr6_1mb_correlation_matrix.txt`` was generated as output file [above](#22-normalizing-enrichment-oe-data-and-calculating-the-pearson-correlation-matrix).
+This part is to plot the heatmap of the Person correlation matrix derived from the O/E matrix at 1 Mb resolution.
+The input file ``chr6_1000000_correlation_matrix.txt`` was generated as output file [above](#22-normalizing-enrichment-oe-data-and-calculating-the-pearson-correlation-matrix).

 ```unix
 python2.7 /HiCtool-master/scripts/HiCtool_yaffe_tanay.py \